 Nick Weissflog (he/him) There had not been a regional ecological restoration conference in Ontario since before the pandemic and so I thought it would be a good idea to get a group of people together to organize one.
 I am grateful to all my co-organizers who also thought this was a good idea.

-Keira McManus is an incoming graduate student at the University of Waterloo studying the restoration of tallgrass prairies, an ecosystem she has been exploring and admiring for the past 7 years.
-She loves botanizing, climbing rocks, and helping people connect with their local ecology.
-Keira also leads the University of Waterloo Chapter of the Society for Ecological Restoration.
+Keira McManus is a master’s at the University of Waterloo studying restored tallgrass prairies, an ecosystem she has been exploring and admiring for the past 8 years.
+She spends her free time botanizing and climbing rocks.
+Keira is also the co-president of the University of Waterloo Chapter of the Society for Ecological Restoration (UW-SER).

 Tom Whillans is an ecologist with particular interests in fisheries, fish habitat, wetlands, co- management, community development, traditional knowledge, watershed restoration, historical ecology, biodiversity, restoration ecology and related environmental problems.
 His Ph.D. was in fisheries ecology, in the Department of Zoology, University of Toronto.
 From 1983 to 2022 he was a Professor in what is now the School of the Environment, Trent University, serving as Chair for nine of those years.
 He remains there as Professor Emeritus.
 He helped to develop and taught in 14 undergraduate and three graduate degrees at the university, including the B.Sc. in Ecological Restoration.